pypy/pypy.org/posts/2022/06/record-known-result.rst

 One way to do this would be to extend the meta-JIT by adding a new language-specific optimization pass that knows how to deal with these functions.
 This approach however goes against the idea of a meta-JIT, since we want the JIT to be language independent.

 So we developed various tools in the past that make it possible for the author of RPython interpreters to express various optimizations.
+These tools take the forms of *hints*.
+Hints are small changes in the RPython source of the interpreter that communicate with the meta-JIT.
+Hints can take one of two major forms, either they are special functions that will be called at runtime from the RPython code of the interpreter, or decorators that can be applied to the RPython functions that make up the interpreter.
+Both the special functions as well as the decorators are part of the `rpython.rlib.jit` library.

-One of the very important ones that has been there forever is the ``@elidable`` decorator, which makes it possible to mark an RPython function as pure (actually a small generalization, but for the purpose of this post thinking of them as pure is fine).
+One very important decorator is called ``@elidable``, which makes it possible to mark an RPython function as pure (actually a small generalization, but for the purpose of this post thinking of them as pure is fine).
 This decorator was described `in a blog post in 2011`__, it was still called ``@purefunction`` then.
 The post later